-There are several equations that are not stated correctly in the RSM documentation.
-The seriousness of these discrepancies depends on whether they are simply typographical errors in the documentation, or whether these errors actually exist in the RSM code.
+Several equations are not stated correctly in the RSM documentation.
+The seriousness of these discrepancies depends on whether they are simply typographical errors or whether these errors exist in the RSM code.
 Specific equations of concern are as follows:

-• There is a $\Delta L$ variable missing from Equation 2.30 in the Theory Manual
+• There is a ΔL variable missing from Equation 2.30 in the Theory Manual